 Sylvania High School is a uniform school.
 The School Uniform Policy was developed after extensive consultation between students, parents and staff.
 This policy is strongly endorsed by the Sylvania High School P & C and School Council.

-- The wearing of school uniform contributes to the school’s identity, promotes loyalty among students and promotes a positive culture within the school and the community.
+- The wearing of school uniform contributes to the school’s identity and values, promotes loyalty among students and promotes a positive culture within the school and the community.

-- All students attending Sylvania High School are required to wear full uniform at school, to and from school and on excursions unless special clothing is necessary.
+- All students attending Sylvania High School are required to wear full uniform at school, to and from school, school sport and on excursions unless special clothing is necessary.

 - All items should be clearly marked with the student’s name.

 - Coloured joggers are permitted only for PE classes and sport.
-The Department of Education has issued a policy statement to exclude students who wear open or cloth topped shoes from specialist TAS rooms (including Woodwork, Metalwork, Commercial Kitchens, Textiles , Food Technology), Visual Arts rooms and Science laboratories.
+The Department of Education has issued a policy statement to exclude students who wear open or non-leather shoes from specialist TAS rooms (including Woodwork, Metalwork, Commercial Kitchens, Textiles, Food Technology), Visual Arts rooms and Science laboratories.
 School uniform is plain (no logos) black leather enclosed shoes.
-Dance style slipper shoes are definitely not permitted.
 Shoes do not include any style of boot regardless of the material and style however safety boots are required in subjects such as Stage 6 Construction.

 - The uniform standard reinforces modesty including the use of minimal makeup and jewellery and appropriate skirt length for female students.